AdobeDocs/commerce-cloud-service.en/help/cloud-guide/architecture/starter-architecture.md

 ### Services

-Adobe Commerce on cloud infrastructure currently supports the following services: PHP, MySQL (MariaDB), Elasticsearch (Adobe Commerce 2.2 to 2.4.3-p2), OpenSearch (2.3.7-p3, 2.4.3-p2, 2.4.4 and later), Redis, and RabbitMQ.
+Adobe Commerce on cloud infrastructure currently supports the following services: PHP, MySQL (MariaDB), Elasticsearch (Adobe Commerce 2.2 to 2.4.3-p2), OpenSearch (2.3.7-p3, 2.4.3-p2, 2.4.4 and later), Redis, and [!DNL RabbitMQ].

 Each service runs in a separate, secure container.
 Containers are managed together in the project.
 Some services are standard, such as the following: